LeonAirRC/Jeti-Lua-Apps/Timer Signalization Editor/README.md

 - type 2 features an audio file

 **Up/Down**\
-Moves the focused element to the row above/below. \
+Moves the focused element to the row above/below.\
 \
 **Add/Delete**\
-Add a new element below the focused row or delete the focused element.
+Add a new element below the focused row or delete the focused element.\
+\
+**Vibration**\
+Only visible on compatible transmitters.
+On this page the vibration profile for each timestemp can be edited.